-EUROMOD has been enlarged to cover 27 Member States and is updated to recent policy systems using data from the European Union Statistics on Income and Living Conditions (EUSILC) as the input database, supported by DG-EMPL of the European Commission.
+EUROMOD has been enlarged to cover 27 Member States and is updated to recent policy systems using data from the European Union Statistics on Income and Living Conditions (EU-SILC) as the input database, supported by DG-EMPL of the European Commission.

-This report documents the work done in one annual update for the Netherlands.
+This report documents the work done in one annual update for Netherlands.
 This work was carried out by the EUROMOD core developer team, based mainly in ISER at the University of Essex, in collaboration with a national team.

-EUROMOD coordinator: Holly Sutherland EUROMOD coordination assistant: Lucy Brown
+EUROMOD coordinator: Holly Sutherland EUROMOD coordination assistant: Cara McGenn

-EUROMOD developers responsible for the Netherlands: Tina Haux and Paola De Agostini
+EUROMOD developer responsible for Netherlands: Paola De Agostini

-National team for the Netherlands: Klaas de Vos
+National team for Netherlands: Klaas de Vos.